Nepiki/Guides/Treasure-Hunter-G-(SNES).md

 9. Rekur Item Shop
 10. Pyramid Town Item Shop

 **Note: If you talk to the doll in the Oceania Item Shop, the doll in Unoi Item Shop will not give you anything, and visa versa.
-You only need one of them for the achievement.**
+You only need one of them for the achievement.
+You must get dolls 5-10 before leaving the island they are on.
+Once you leave, you cannot return.
+You can only return to the first island for dolls 1-4.**

 ***